 EDU 495.
-Internship in the High School (3) (R/O) A full-time supervised observation and teaching experience in the high school (grades 6-12) for one semester; supervision provided by college staff.
-Includes conferences with cooperating master teacher and college coordinator.
+Internship: Candidate Performance Assessment in the High School (3) (O) A semester of supervised observation and teaching experience in a secondary classroom, which includes the creation and submission of a performance-based portfolio assessment; supervision and mentoring provided by college faculty.
 Attendance at scheduled seminar meetings is required.
 Curriculum lab fee.
 Prerequisites: Admission to education program and divisional approval.